Legal Bill Review

 Legal Bill Review (LBR) refers to process of reviewing and analyzing legal bills against any billing guidelines, service level agreements, applicable laws and other generally accepted standards.
 LBR plays a vital role in litigation spend management through the review and analysis of law firm invoices.
-LBR is typically accompanied by claims management processes, often outsourced to third parties, such as LSG.
-LBR is seen as a standard practice among larger insurers and third-Party administrators.
+LBR is typically accompanied by claims management processes, often outsourced to third parties.
+LBR is seen as a standard practice among larger insurers and third-party administrators.

 Advantages

 One of the key advantages of LBR is litigation cost savings by flagging and reducing invoice billing entries against non-compliance with the billing standards.
 LBR acts as a preventive measure when conducted prior to payment of a legal bill.
 However, for legal invoices already paid, it acts as measure to recover any excess amount paid to the law firms.

 Outsourcing

 Considering the high volume of law firm invoices and the need for LBR experts, LBR is often outsourced to third-party service providers, who typically use software.
 A new and emerging trend in outsourcing is the increasing utilization of machine learning and case management software, which increases the case load that these firms can handle.